JuanFelipeRuiz/lit_ecology_classifier/README.md

 | Pytholake1    | comming soon.... |

-#### Dowloand
+#### Prepare the data
-With the `prepare_eco_data` module, the user can download the datasets.
-The modul will download the dataset and extract it into the `data` folder.
+The `prepare_eco_data` module allows the user to prepare the datasets.
+The module will download the dataset and the zip file into the `data` folder.
 If no `data` folder exists, it will be created in the root of the project.

-The modul will also create a `dataset_versions.json` file in the `config` folder with the path to the downloaded dataset for further use.
-If a dataset_versions.json already exists and may differm the user will be asked how to interact with it.
+The moduel will also create a `dataset_versions.json` file in the `config` folder with the path to the downloaded dataset for further use.
+If a dataset_versions.json already exists and may differ, the user will be asked how to interact with it.
 To select the dataset to download, use the `--dataset` argument with the exact dataset name from the table above.

 ``` bash & cmd